-Perfect for groups, singles or just a random night on the town, Round-Up Saloon and Dance Hall in Oak Lawn is one of the best LGBTQ, western-themed bars in Dallas, offering stiff drinks, spectacular line dancing and inspired karaoke performances.
-With six bars to choose from and a massive dance floor, it’ll be your most favorite and (probably) only bar stop for the night.
+Perfect for groups, singles or just a random night on the town, Round-Up Saloon and Dance Hall in Oak Lawn is one of the best LGBTQ-friendly, western-themed bars in Dallas, offering stiff drinks, spectacular line dancing and inspired karaoke performances.
+With six bars to choose from and a massive dance floor, it’ll be your favorite and (probably) only bar stop for the night.

 It doesn’t get more Texas than a bartender slinging drinks from an AirStream parked on a patch of dirt surrounded by a smattering of truck-bed tables.
 This open-air bar in lower Greenville is the perfect spot for, well, anything.
 Choose from a variety of rotating food trucks and three stationary bars serving very interesting drinks like trash can punch, made with New Amsterdam vodka and “other good stuff.”
 This is the place to be when temperatures climb to the unbearable triple digits, so get here early to snag a spot and catch some live music.

 The ultimate “come as you are” bar welcomes the glitzed up, tipsy spillover guests from Knox Henderson to mingle with the “I’ve been here since happy hour” goers on an enormous patio with a life-size jenga.
-With more than 21 beers on draft and one of the best happy hours in Dallas, you won’t even mind the slightly gimmicky pin-up decor.
+With more than 24 beers on draft and one of the best happy hours in Dallas, you won’t even mind the slightly gimmicky pin-up decor.

-New doesn’t always mean good, unless you’re talking about Hide: Deep Ellum’s newest cocktail bar.
 Hide is like a secret laboratory for simple, unpretentious but boldly flavored drinks.
 Most of the concoctions are made using centrifuges, roto-vaporizers and a host of complicated gadgets.
 Don’t let the molecular mixology intimidate you, though; Hide doesn’t take itself too seriously with offerings like “yass betch,” made with vodka, mint, cucumber, honeydew and clarified lime.
 Unlike the dark, windowless aura of most cocktail lounges, Hide is bright and open, with a fresh herb garden growing behind the bar.
 Reasonably priced bar bites and happy hours mean it’s a great stop for a post-work drink or a date night.

 As far as speakeasies go, Dallas is home to quite a few.
-Underground Midnight Rambler and faux candy shop Truth and Alibi, for example, offer prohibition-era inspired spaces with boozy cocktails appreciated by all sorts of drinkers.
+Underground Midnight Rambler and faux candy shop Truth and Alibi, for example, offer Prohibition-era inspired spaces with boozy cocktails appreciated by all sorts of drinkers.
 But High and Tight, helmed by owner Braxton Martin, goes a step further, offering jazz-era cocktails in the back and a great performance space in the front.
 Sip on a bold, creative concoction like the Zozzled—bourbon with a tart mix of apple, lemon, honey and ginger—while watching live performances in a dark, intimate stage room.

 Step into the warehouse of your childhood dreams.
 Rows of nostalgia-inducing video games such as Defender and Mortal Kombat beckon from a simple, industrial-style building in Richardson.
-Free Play Arcade offers more than 80 arcade games for a flat $10 entry fee.
-A rotating menu of craft beers (disappointingly not included in the $10 fee) will fuel your competitive spirit while The Simpsons rematches will keep the gaming rivalry alive.
+Free Play Arcade offers more than 95 arcade games for a flat $11 entry fee.
+A rotating menu of craft beers (disappointingly not included in the $11 fee) will fuel your competitive spirit while The Simpsons rematches will keep the gaming rivalry alive.